Fish-MIP/Extract_PICTs/Scripts/06_Mapping_biomass_change_SouthPacific.md

 All maps share the same colour palette, so we will not include legends in any of them except for the last one.

+Grey cells are areas with no data in the models.

 ``` r
 #SSP2-4.5 2045-2055
 p50_245 <- maps_data |>